Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 OSIV (Open Session In View)

-OSIV is a setting that extends the lifecycle of the persistence context to cover the entire HTTP request.
+OSIV extends the lifecycle of the persistence context to cover the entire HTTP request.

 # Spring Boot default: true